Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 For example if your task run during 5 minutes, you will be billed 5 minutes of an M container.

+## Long-running Tasks

+Scheduled tasks are meant to execute short running tasks.

+A one-off container started by Scalingo Scheduler will not run longer than its scheduling interval.
+For example, for a job that runs every 10 minutes, one-offs will be terminated after running for 10 minutes.

+If your tasks may last more than the in-between interval of two tasks we suggest to enqueue those tasks into a background job queue.

+Note that there is some jitter in the dyno termination scheduling.
+This means that two dynos running the same job may overlap for a brief time when a new one is started.

 ## Get The List Of Current Scheduled Tasks

 Get the list of tasks configured on your application using the Scalingo CLI: